 - Type you can choose the type for the WEP security on the pull-down list.
 The default setting is Automatic, which can select Open System or Shared Key authentication type automatically based on the wireless station's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided.
 Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length.
-ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key- Select which of the four keys will be used and enter the matching WEP key that you create.
-Make sure these values are identical on all wireless stations in your network. - Key Type You can select the WEP key length (64-bit, or 128-bit, or 152-bit.) for encryption.
-"Disabled" means this WEP key entry is invalid. - 64-bit - You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 5 ASCII characters. - 128-bit You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 13 ASCII characters. - 152-bit You can enter 32 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 16 ASCII characters.
+ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key (Password)- Select which of the four keys will be used and enter the matching WEP key that you create.
+Make sure these values are identical on all wireless stations in your network. - Key Type You can select the WEP key length (64-bit or 128-bit) for encryption.
+"Disabled" means this WEP key entry is invalid. - 64-bit - You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 5 ASCII characters. - 128-bit - You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 13 ASCII characters.